What makes propane gas smell?

 Since propane is denser than oxygen, it can displace the air you breathe in a room.
 This can lead to difficulty breathing, headache, elevated heart rate, fatigue, and lack of coordination.

 Overexposure to leaking propane or natural gas can lead to serious and long-lasting issues, including permanent organ damage.
-Due to the risk of ignition and the risk to your health, it’s important to take action as soon as you detect the smell of Ethyl Mercaptan. – Should we leave this out entirely or more safely word this?
+Due to the risk of ignition and the risk to your health, it’s important to take action as soon as you detect the smell of Ethyl Mercaptan.

 Call your local Ferrellgas if you have a leak